wikitopian/imperfect-quotes/readme.txt

 1. Upload plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Go to the Perfect Quotes menu and select Add new.
+3. Go to the Imperfect Quotes menu and select Add new.
+4. Type in the author.
-4. Type in your quote.
+5. Type in the quote.
-5. If you want to show who said the quote, enter the author's name in the "Quote Author" field.
-6. If you want to show where the quote is from, enter that info in the "Where is the quote or author from?" field.

 It will look something like this:

 The trouble with quotes on the internet is that it’s difficult to discern whether or not they are genuine.
-- Abraham Lincoln, A humble home
+- Abraham Lincoln

 = Widget =

 1. Include the widget by going to Appearance > Widgets.
-2. Drag the Perfect Quotes widget to the area of your choice.
+2. Drag the Imperfect Quotes widget to the area of your choice.
 3. Give your widget a custom title if you wish.
-4. Let Perfect Quotes know how many quotes you wish to show.
-5. If you want quotes to randomly be selected, check the Random Quote checkbox.

 = Shortcode =

 From any page or post, you can add shortcode to display all your quotes.
-There are now two ways of accomplishing this:

-* The New Way: From the editor window, click on the Perfect Quotes icon next to the "Upload/Insert" media icon.
-A simple popup will help you select which quote you want to display and enter the shortcode for you!
-It's that easy!
-* The Old Way: From the Perfect Quotes home area, there is a column called Shortcode.
+From the Imperfect Quotes home area, there is a column called Shortcode.
 Find the particular quote you want and copy the corresponding shortcode.
-It looks something like [perfect_quotes id="1"].
+It looks something like [imperfect_quotes id="1"].
 Paste this into your post or onto a page and your quote will magically appear!

 = For more help =

-For more help please visit http://perfectspace.com/perfect-quotes
+For more help please visit http://www.swarmstrategies.com/imperfect-quotes

 == Frequently Asked Questions ==

 = What are the custom fields that I can use? =

-There are no longer any custom fields that need to be entered.
-Instead a nice form has been put in its place!
+Imperfect Quotes doesn't support custom fields.
+You'll want to use Perfect Quotes for that.

 = Does your plugin have a feature to randomly select quotes? =

-As of version 0.3 this feature is included and can be set in the widget.
+Unless you specify the quote by its id, it'll be randomly selected.

 == Screenshots ==

-1. This is the overview page of all your quotes.
-It is very similar to the All Posts and All Pages areas.
-2. This is the Add new page for your Perfect Quotes.
-It is very similar to the Add new post and Add new page areas.
-The Custom field area got a face lift and is much easier to enter the appropriate info.
-3. This is the widget view for choosing the settings for the plugin.
-4. This is the new UI for inserting a quote shortcode directly into the editor.
-A much easier way to include your quotes without needing to copy and paste shortcodes!
-5. The widget on the site.

 == Changelog ==

+= 0.9.1 =
+* Forked!
+IMPerfect Quotes
+* Rich text editor for the quote
+* 'Featured Image' functionality for thumbnails of the author
+* Removed 'Action Button'
+* Simplified shortcode attributes
+* Don't support showing multiple quotes
+* Don't support metadata

 = 0.3.3 =
 * No more ugly custom field interface!
 A nice new look that makes entering your quotes much easier!